kubeshop/kusk-gateway/CONTRIBUTING.md

 - Always use gofmt (there is only one true way of doing code formatting ;) ).
 - Follow golang good practices (proverbs) in your code.
 - Tests are your friend (we will target 80% CC in our code).
-- Use clean names, don't brake basic design patterns and rules.
+- Use clean names, don't break basic design patterns and rules.

 ### For infrastructure / Kubernetes based components